 Tripura Sundari or Matabari Temple

-Tripura Sundari temple also is known as Matabari temple, is a popular religious place for locals and tourists alike.
+Tripura Sundari temple also known as Matabari temple, is a popular religious place for locals and tourists alike.
 The highly revered deity of Tripura Sundari resides at Udaipur which is the former capital of the state.
 It is considered to be one of the 51 Shakti Peethas.
-The main temple is built in traditional Bengali hut style.
-It is believed that Satis right foot fell here during the great carnage.
+The main temple is built in the traditional Bengali hut style.
+It is believed that Satis' right foot fell here during the great carnage.